EmilieCLARY/M2-cloud-computing-CHANAT_CLARY_DIETSCH_VANBERTEN/README.md

 ## Current Issues

 1. There is an issue affecting continuous deployment (CD).
 To authorize the CI/CD pipeline to perform deployments, we need specific keys (CLIENT_ID and CLIENT_SECRET).
 However, with our current Azure for Students accounts, we are unable to obtain these keys.
 As a result, the deployment part of the CI/CD process is commented out in the `main.yml` file.
+2. The gateway doesn't seem to work and it times out.
+We are currently investigating the cause of this issue, but as of now, the gateway is not functioning as expected, leading to timeouts when trying to establish a connection.
+In consequences, we made possible the access the /quotes and the / to access the API.
+The database is still under a DNS rule making it only possible to access throught vnet network.